-The proposed zone change promotes energy conservation by expanding the amount of land that is zoned MU-II close to Core Network frequent transit service.
-The MU-II zone allows and encourages a mix of housing, shopping, services, and jobs in close proximity to each other, which reduces the need to drive.
+The proposed zone change promotes energy conservation by expanding the amount of land zoned mixed-use close to Core Network frequent transit service.
+The MU-II and MU-III zones allow and encourage a mix of housing, shopping, services, and jobs in close proximity to each other, which reduces the need to drive.
 Additionally, locating mixed-use zoning along Cherriots' Core Network encourages the use of public transportation - the bus - as an alternative to the automobile, and buses are a more energy efficient mode of transportation than cars.
 The proposed zone change therefore conforms with this goal.